Sami606713/language_translator/README.md

   - **popup.html** - Defines the main HTML structure of the extension's pop-up.
   - **manifest.json** - Configuration file for Chrome extension settings.

+### Images
+- This folder contain the all the necessary images.

 ---

 ## Features